 Monoclonal antibodies have been used as therapeutic agents in pregnancy over recent years, for a variety of conditions.
 Human monoclonal antibodies in use in pregnancy include anti-TNF agents, such as adalimumab, indicated for a variety of chronic inflammatory diseases such as rheumatoid arthritis and inflammatory bowel disease.
 Data have recently accumulated from a variety of cohort and registry studies indicating that such exposure in pregnancy was not associated with an increased risk for adverse pregnancy outcomes, when compared to unexposed pregnancies with the same underlying medical diseases.53 This is supported by a consensus report on immunosuppressives and biologics during pregnancy and lactation, confirming no evidence of elevated adverse pregnancy outcomes or malformation risks.54 Some monoclonal antibodies are transported across the placenta (and may also enter breast milk) but as REGN10933 and REGN10987 do not have any human targets such exposure should not be associated with risk of harm.
 Pregnant women, just like other patients with COVID-19, are at significant risk from the infection itself (particularly those in the third trimester.55,56 All pregnant women in RECOVERY are entered into the UK Obstetric Surveillance System which follows all pregnancies to their conclusion.56 Given the early safety experience with REGN10933+REGN10987 it would appear appropriate not to exclude pregnant women from this aspect of the trial (as such exclusion would inhibit the development of treatments for this population).57

-Aspirin

-Aspirin is widely used for the prevention of pre-eclampsia in pregnant women at increased risk of the disease.
-A recent Cochrane meta-analysis on this topic included seventy-seven trials (40,249 women) taking aspirin at doses between 60 and 150mg daily.
-In most trials, aspirin was started from 12 weeks’ gestation, although a more recent meta-analysis has reported eight trials (1426 women) in which aspirin was initiated in the first trimester.
-In light of the clear evidence of effectiveness, 75-150mg aspirin is recommended for pre-eclampsia prophylaxis in NICE guidelines for management of hypertension in pregnancy (NG133), and in the NHS England document ‘Saving Babies’ Lives for women at increased risk of placental dysfunction disorders.
-There is some ongoing uncertainty as to the optimal dose (75mg vs. 150mg) for pre-eclampsia prophylaxis, but both doses are in widespread clinical use in pregnancy in the UK for these indications and in other conditions (e.g. in pregnant women with antiphospholipid syndrome).

-5859-616262
+Infliximab (ex-UK only)

+Infliximab has been widely used in inflammatory conditions in pregnancy, including rheumatological, gastroenterological, and dermatological autoimmune diseases.
+A systematic review of publications included 4276 pregnant women who had received infliximab.58 The review concluded that there was no signal of an increased risk of congenital malformations.
+Whilst an increase was noted in infections in children after in utero exposure to infliximab, this was based on retrospective recall, often in combination therapy with thiopurine treatment, typically with prolonged use (rather than a single dose as advised in the RECOVERY protocol).
+Women in the third trimester of pregnancy will be excluded from the infliximab comparison to avoid interfering with national BCG vaccination campaigns).

+Corticosteroids

+Prednisolone or, in women unable to take oral medicine, hydrocortisone or methylprednisolone are recommended instead of dexamethasone treatment in light of accumulating evidence that repeated doses of dexamethasone have deleterious effects on long-term neurodevelopment of the fetus.59-61 While 90% dexamethasone is transferred transplacentally to the fetus, both hydrocortisone and prednisolone are converted by 11β-hydroxysteroid dehydrogenase to inactive glucocorticoids and considerably less drug is transferred to the fetus.
+Glucocorticoids can worsen maternal glycaemic control, so blood glucose should be checked and managed appropriately.
+Otherwise there is no convincing evidence that prednisolone use is associated with increased rates of adverse pregnancy outcomes when taken in the first trimester or later pregnancy.62 Very low concentrations of prednisolone enter breastmilk.
+There is a paucity of data about pharmacological use of hydrocortisone, but it is likely that this is also safe when breastfeeding,62 as also reviewed in the Lactmed database (www.ncbi.nlm.nih.gov/books/NBK501076/).
+Prednisolone (or hydrocortisone) should be used in breastfeeding women, in preference to dexamethasone.

 Tocilizumab